dbuatti/yt-rip/README.md

 ## How It Works

-The application mimics the exact API flow used by ytmp3.as:
+The application mimics the exact API flow used by ytmp3.as and keeps up with their obfuscation:

+1. **Dynamic config scraping (gC)**
+   - On first use (and then at most once per hour), the backend fetches the live `AOPR` page from `ytmp3.as`.
+   - It uses `cheerio` (BeautifulSoup-equivalent for Node) to locate the inline script that defines the obfuscated `gC` config and the helper `gC.d` function.
+   - That script is executed in a sandbox (`vm` module) to reconstruct the current `gC` object, the active parameter name (`p`, `r`, etc.), and the exact authorization algorithm.
+   - The resolved config is cached in memory for **1 hour (TTL)** so the site isn’t scraped on every request.

-1. **Extract Video ID** - Parses the YouTube URL to extract the video ID
+2. **Extract Video ID** – Parses the YouTube URL to extract the video ID (watch, youtu.be, shorts)
-2. **Initialize** - Calls the init API endpoint with authorization
+3. **Initialize** – Calls the init API endpoint with the dynamically generated authorization token and current parameter name
-3. **Convert** - Calls the convert API endpoint (handles redirects if needed)
+4. **Convert** – Calls the convert API endpoint (handles redirects if needed)
-4. **Poll Progress** - Continuously checks conversion progress
+5. **Poll Progress** – Continuously checks conversion progress when required
-5. **Download** - Downloads the converted file when ready
+6. **Download** – Builds the final download URL and either:
+   - Returns the **direct gammacloud URL** to the client, or
+   - Uses the internal streaming endpoint as a proxy (useful for cURL, testing, or if you want to hide the direct URL)

 ## Supported URL Formats